13 minutes read

 The answer: Half of 2 equals 1; 1 +2 = 3.

-It’s the longest side of the triangle, and it starts with H and ends with E. What is it?
+It’s the longest side of the triangle, starting with H and ending with E. What is it?

 The answer: It’s a hypotenuse.